VirtusLab/foostour/README.md

 SOLID, GRASP patterns, Design Patterns, etc.

 Do whatever you think is needed to make the code easier to change, test, and understand.
 It's a software, remember?
-If we wouldn't be allowed to change it, it would be implemented as hardware. ;-)
+If we wouldn't be allowed to change it, it would be implemented as hardware. :wink:

+### How to submit solutions
+TL;DR Copy this repository into your own a private repository and add us as collaborators for review.

+The steps are, basically, as follows:
+1. Create a **private** repository. **Do not** create a fork!
+1. Copy this repository - either add it as a remote to your repository or just download a zip and commit into your repository.
+It doesn't matter.
+Just have a copy of this repository in your own private repository.
+1. Solve the assignment.
+1. In repository settings add **olszowski** and/or **pwojnowski** as collaborators.
+1. Wait for code review.
+1. Have fun and good luck! :wink: